Shambhala International

-Shambhala International is the umbrella organization that encompasses many of the distinct institutions of the Shambhala spiritual community, founded by the students of the Tibetan Buddhist teacher Chögyam Trungpa Rinpoche.
+Shambhala International (originally named Vajradhatu) is the umbrella organization that encompasses many of the distinct institutions of the Shambhala spiritual community, founded by the students of the Tibetan Buddhist teacher Chögyam Trungpa Rinpoche.

 Based in Halifax, Nova Scotia, Shambhala International links a worldwide network of urban Buddhist meditation centers and retreat centers, as well as a Western Buddhist monastery and other institutions.

-Scope and Function
+Scope and function

 Shambhala International functions to support the activities of the Shambhala spiritual community.
 It is led by an independent Board of Directors, who manage a central administrative team called Shambhala Global Services that offers infrastructure and support to the community globally.

+Associated centers

 Shambhala International supports more than 150 Shambhala Centres and Groups, which are meditation communities of varying sizes in cities and towns across North and South America, Europe, and Oceania.

 It also supports several retreat centers and other organizations.
-Below is a partial list of organizations affiliated with or managed within Shambhala International:
+Below is a partial list of notable organizations affiliated with or managed within Shambhala International: